arnehuang/arnehuang.github-io/_pages/03_projects.md

   I'm currently working on a game of "whack-a-vole" where one plays with their eyes.
 You can find my work in progress <a href = 'https://whack-a-vole.herokuapp.com/vole'> here </a>.
 Clicks calibrate the model so click around the screen while staring purposefully at your mouse cursor (not the hammer).
 After a while, you should notice that the hammer will start moving to where you are looking, not where you are clicking.

   <h2>Psychology - Directed Forgetting</h2>
-  While at the University of Waterloo, I collaborated with Dr. Colin Macleod from the psychology department to investigate whether people can intentionally forget things.
+  While at the University of Waterloo, I collaborated with Dr. Colin Macleod from the psychology department to dispute <a href = 'https://link.springer.com/article/10.3758%2FBF03195325'> a paper </a> concluding that people can intentionally forget things by trying.
-  I designed, coded, ran and analyzed two experiments - successfully reproducing the <a href= 'https://en.wikipedia.org/wiki/Motivated_forgetting#Directed_forgetting'> "directed forgetting"</a> effect.
+  I designed, coded, ran and analyzed two experiments - which to my surprise successfully reproduced the <a href= 'https://en.wikipedia.org/wiki/Motivated_forgetting#Directed_forgetting'> "directed forgetting"</a> effect.
 I received an NSERC undergraduate research award for outstanding research ($5000).

   <h2>Psychology - Flow in Mind Wandering</h2>